 Prerequisite(s): Open to advanced undergraduates and graduate students.
+Notes: Lab fee: #20.
+Offered variable times.

 580. Techniques of Translation and Interpretation (3).
 Will introduce the advanced German students to techniques and stylistics of translation and interpretation, essential skills necessary both for scholarship and for employment options with international agencies.
 Notes: Offered variable times.